TeamBeano/adjust-android-sdk/README.md

 adjustConfig.setDelayStart(5.5);
 ```

 In this case, this will make the adjust SDK not send the initial install session and any event created for 5.5 seconds.
+After
-After this time is expired or if you call `Adjust.sendFirstPackages()` in the meanwhile, every session parameter will be
+this time is expired or if you call `Adjust.sendFirstPackages()` in the meanwhile, every session parameter will be added to
-added to the delayed install session and events and the adjust SDK will resume as usual.
+the delayed install session and events and the adjust SDK will resume as usual.

-The maximum delay start time of the adjust SDK is 10 seconds.
+**The maximum delay start time of the adjust SDK is 10 seconds**.

 ### <a id="attribution-callback"></a>Attribution callback